socrata-platform/carto-style-renderer/README.md

 ```

 ## Testing ##
-The tests are run using py.test
+The tests are run using py.test and hypothesis

-You can install it by running:
+You can install them by running:
 ```
-pip install pytest
+pip install pytest hypothesis
 ```

 Run tests from the root directory: